 The Albany’s Christmas show, Ugly Duckling is based on the Hans Christian Andersen classic and is brought to life by tutti frutti and York Theatre Royal.
 The actors are accompanied by live music and the play is a gentle tale of the importance of identity and self-worth.

 Sadler’s Wells Peacock Theatre, 23 Nov–31 Dec 2017

 Sadler’s Wells is the home of London dance performances.
 The Snowman, based on the book by Raymond Briggs and the subsequent film, is now in its 20th consecutive year.
-Ruari Murchison’s design combines with Tim Mitchell’s lighting to bring to life the story of a boy who sets off on a night-time quest with his snowman, who has come to life and takes him through the skies to meet penguins, reindeer, and Father Christmas.
+Ruari Murchison’s design combines with Tim Mitchell’s lighting to bring to life the story of a boy who sets off on a night-time quest with his snowman, who has come to life.
+He takes the boy through the skies to meet penguins, reindeer, and Father Christmas.
 You can read what we thought of this delightful show here.

 Wilton’s Music Hall, 1 Dec 2017–6 Jan 2018

 National treasure Matthew Kelly and West End superstar Josefina Gabrielle are to star in the brand-new stage adaptation of The Box of Delights.
 This original production is the first time Poet Laureate John Masefield’s festive classic has been reimagined for the stage, and it will be brought to life by an ensemble cast in the Christmassy surroundings of Grade II Listed Wilton’s Music Hall, the oldest Grand Music Hall in the world.